InvestingStocks

 Automation

-It’s usually pretty straight forward to set up automatic orders with index funds.
+You see, it’s usually pretty straight forward to set up automatic orders with index funds.

 This means you can automatically send money directly to your investment account once a month when you receive your salary without even thinking about it.
 The fund provider will handle allocating the money to your funds.